Dear Guest,

 High Altitude Tips

-You are visiting one of the most beautiful areas in the Rocky Mountains and we hope you enjoy every minute of your stay.
-But some of the very features which make these high valleys so attractive can cause problems unless you know how to prevent them.
-Following are some suggestions.
+The mountains of Colorado are among the most beautiful parts of America and we hope you will enjoy every minute of your visit.
+But some of the very features that make the high country so attractive may cause problems unless you recognize and know how to prevent them.

 Altitude

-In winter, most people wear enough warm clothes, but be sure your boots and gloves aren’t wet or too tight.
-If you lose sensation in fingers, toes, cheeks, ears or nose, stop, look for frostbite (white, cold, numb skin) and take time to warm up.
+Most people dress appropriately in winter, but be sure boots and gloves are not wet or too tight.
+If you lose sensation in your face, fingers, or toes, stop, look for frostbite (numb, cold, white areas), and take time to warm up.

 Injuries

-Accidents can happen at any time to anyone, but they are more common when you’re cold, tired or hungry.
-Whether you are hiking, skiing, playing golf or tennis, give your body plenty of food and water and keep your muscles warm so they function efficiently.
-Don’t keep going when you’re tired; quit while you’re ahead!
+Accidents can happen at any time to anyone, but they are more common when you are cold, tired, or hungry.
+Remember that lack of oxygen can impair your judgement, leading you to do foolish things.
+Whether hiking, skiing, playing golf, or tennis, give your body plenty of food and water to function efficiently.
+Don’t keep going when you’re very tired; quit while you’re ahead.

 Illness